 - Look for a gaming case with preinstalled cooling fans.
 The minimum setup would be two 120/140mm fans in the front and one 120/140mm exhaust fan in the rear.

-- If you’re going to use a 240/280mm All in One liquid cooling system, make sure the case can support it.
+- If you use a 240/280mm All-in-One liquid cooling system, ensure the case supports it.

-- A tool-free design will make it easier when opening the case without having to grab a screwdriver.
+- A tool-free design will make it easier to open the case without grabbing a screwdriver.